postech-dao/simperby/docs/protocol_overview.md

 ### Properties

 1. `<1/6` BFT
-2. It is allowed (i.e., considered as a non-byzantine behavior) to cast a nil-vote before the timeout, with *some kind of reason*.
+2. It is allowed (*i.e.*, considered as a non-byzantine behavior) to cast a nil-vote before the timeout, with *some kind of reason*.
 3. If all the honest nodes cast either a non-nil-vote or nil-vote, it is guaranteed that the round progresses; the **early termination**.
 4. If all the honest nodes cast a non-nil-vote, it is guaranteed that the block progresses.
 5. If over 2/3 of the nodes cast a non-nil-vote, the block progresses with the probability of `>0`.